Kylir/rgb-slider/README.md

 Also, because it is so easy to build a web application using NodeJS, there are a lot of articles on the subject.
 Have a look for instance at the Adafruit tutorial [here](https://learn.adafruit.com/node-embedded-development).

 There is another NodeJS module really nice to use to play with the GPIO: [onoff](https://github.com/fivdi/onoff).
+With this module you can read from the GPIO, opening a lot more possibilities.

 ## License